bkd-mba-fbi/kursausschreibung/README.md

 * **settings:** In this file you will find all settings for the module.
 * **locale:** In the 'locale' folder you will find every translation for the module that does not come from Evento (e.g. labels, status, process...).

-## Latest build
+## Builds

-You can download the latest build of the module here: [kursausschreibung.zip](https://erz-mba-fbi.github.io/kursausschreibung/kursausschreibung.zip).
+You can download releases on the [releases page](https://github.com/erz-mba-fbi/kursausschreibung/releases) and the latest build of the module here: [kursausschreibung.zip](https://erz-mba-fbi.github.io/kursausschreibung/kursausschreibung.zip).
 To use the module you first have to configure it.

 ## Integration